yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 For our problem statement, we may want the robot to recognize the object first.
 To do that, we will need to collect **images** of the objects.
 Firstly, if we want the robot to recognize objects, we need to gather images.
 How many images do we need, and who's responsible for taking them?
 Can we rely on internet images, or do we risk them not truly representing our objects?

 Furthermore, optimizing the robot's efficiency might involve **redesigning** the **workspace**.
-Is it necessary to physically place the robot in the real setting to test for maximum efficiency?
+Is it necessary to physically place the robot in a real setting to test for maximum efficiency?
 And if so, do we have to halt other machines' work to make room for the robot?

 So how can we test our project in a **simulated** **setting** that can efficiently help us plan the **end-to-end tasks** the robot will need to perform?
 We will want to test our object classification in this simulation as well so that the images truly represent the real-world settings in which the robot operates.